eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### Indentation

 Your indentation should always reflect logical structure.
-Use real tabs (1 tab = 4 spaces) and not spaces, as this allows the most flexibility across clients.
+Use spaces for spacing, not tabs, for PSR-2 compliance.

 ### Remove Trailing Spaces